bitfreighter/readme/API.md

   }
 }
 ```
-### Load Tenders
+### Loads
-Load tenders are analogous to the 204 EDI Carrier Load Tender.
+Load in "available" status are analogous to the 204 EDI Carrier Load Tender.
 They are used by shippers to communicate interest in having goods shipped.

 #### Fields
 | Field | Type | Description |